 Departure place Mondoñedo is situated in the northern outliers of the Cantabrian Mountains.
-In a valley to be precise, and shortly after the start the riders tackle the 3rd category ascent of the Alto de Trabada – 5.5 kilometres at 6%.
+In a valley to be precise, and shortly after the start the riders tackle the 3rd category ascent of the Alto de Cadeira – 5.8 kilometres at 6.5%.
 It’s a good spot to launch an attack.
-The summit peaks at merely 405 meter hoog, yet this is the highest point of today’s route.
+The summit peaks at merely 435 metres, yet this is the highest point of today’s route.

 Following the descent the route continues on rolling roads along the Galician coast – as rugged as enchanting – to turn inland in Porto do Barqueiro.
-At kilometre 120 the Puerto de Bares appears.
+At kilometre 124 the Alto de San Pedro appears.
 The first 3 kilometres go up at 7% – and feature 300 metres with double digit gradients – before a short drop leads to the less steep second part.
-The Puerto de Bares amounts to 7.2 kilometres, while its average gradient is 4.9%.
+The Alto de San Pedro amounts to 7.4 kilometres, while its average gradient is 4.9%.

-The finale is further pepped up by a 1.2 kilometres drop with 2.5 kilometres to go before a 400 metres uphill kick at 2.8% runs to the last 900 metres.
+The finale is further pepped up by a 1.2 kilometres drop with 2.6 kilometres to go before a 400 metres uphill kick at 2.8% runs to the last kilometre.
 These are slightly descending at 3%.

-Vuelta a España 2018 stage 12: Route map, height profile, and more
+Vuelta a España 2018 stage 12: Route maps, height profiles, and more

 Click on the images to zoom.